ToniRib/sorting-suite/README.md

 The suite also comes with a benchmarker allows the user to determine which method is fastest or slowest for a particular type of sorting.
 It also includes a 'time' method to allow for timing a specific sorting type.

-Note: at this time, the benchmarker only allows for the sort methods for BubbleSort, InsertionSort, and MergeSort.
+At this time, the benchmarker only allows for the sort methods for BubbleSort, InsertionSort, MergeSort, and SelectionSort.
+It does not include timing or comparison for the in-place selection sort.

+Note: Depending on the array, because some of the methods take very close to the same amount of time to run, the benchmarker may return different methods for fastest & slowest for each run.

 #### Examples